Free shipping to 48 States!

 Written on .
 Posted in Dyslexia, Sensory Solutions, Sensory Tips

-As a hidden disability, dyslexia symptoms can often be hard to recognize, especially the early signs of dyslexia in children and toddlers.
-It's important as parents, caregivers, or teachers to know how to spot dyslexia in children; the sooner a child is diagnosed with dyslexia, the sooner their development and learning can be suitably aided by sensory products and tools.
+As a hidden disability, signs of dyslexia can often be hard to recognize, especially the signs of dyslexia in early childhood.
+It’s vital that parents, caregivers or teachers know how to spot dyslexia in children, as the sooner a child is diagnosed with dyslexia, the sooner their development and learning can be suitably aided with sensory products and tools.

 Educational tools will help teach dyslexic children the valuable skills needed to navigate daily tasks throughout their childhood and adulthood.